IDEA-Research/Motion-X/README.md

 ### 1. Request Authorization

 Please fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSeb1DwnzGPxXWWjXr8cLFPAYd3ZHlWUtRDAzYoGvAKmS4uBlA/viewform) to request authorization to use Motion-X for non-commercial purposes.
-Then you will receive an email and please download the motion and text labels from the provided downloading links.
+Then you will receive an email and please download the motion and text labels from the provided downloading links.  （Note: We updated the Baidu Disk link of motionx_seq_face_text.zip and motionx_face_motion.zip on October 29, 2023.
+Thus, if you download these zip files via Baidu Disk before October 29, please fill out [the form](https://docs.google.com/forms/d/e/1FAIpQLSeb1DwnzGPxXWWjXr8cLFPAYd3ZHlWUtRDAzYoGvAKmS4uBlA/viewform) and download it again.）

 <details>
 <summary>Please collect them as the following directory structure: </summary>